palessumbo/palessumbo.github.io/_pages/about.md

 Alessandro Palumbo is an Associate Professor at [CentraleSupeléc](https://www.centralesupelec.fr/) and an Associate Researcher at [IRISA Lab](https://www.irisa.fr/en), [Inria](https://www.inria.fr/en/inria-centre-rennes-university), [SUSHI Team](https://team.inria.fr/sushi/).

 His research focus is Hardware Security.
 In particular, his interests include hardware acceleration of networking functions and CPU microarchitectures, with particular emphasis on Machine Learning techniques and Probabilistic Data Structures to guarantee security and reliability in microprocessor-based systems in both FPGA and In-Memory Computing scenarios.
-He has also been investigating Natural Language Processing and Large Language Model techniques, aiming to carry out further digital decision-making processes.
+He is also investigating Natural Language Processing and Large Language Model techniques, aiming to carry out further digital decision-making processes.

 From April 2026 to May 2026, he is a Visiting Researcher at Université Côte d’Azur, within the [SPLiTS Inria team](https://team.inria.fr/splits/), where he is conducting research on microprocessor security and hardware-based protection mechanisms.